ripsawridge/site/contents/content/cma/2022/long-weekend-1.md

 {% image /cmaimages/2022/IMG_20220203_134453_1.jpg %}
 A long, lonely traverse.

-## Sonnwendjoch
+## Sonnwendjochhaus

 I was back to the east side of the Rofan Mountains, in some of the same terrain as on my trip January 4th to snowshoe up the Pletzachkogel and Roßkogel.
-This time, I would make my summit the Sonnwendjoch -- that little house at the abandoned ski lift station a bit below the summit of the Roßkogel.
+This time, I would make my summit the Sonnwendjochhaus -- that little house at the abandoned ski lift station a bit below the summit of the Roßkogel.
 It didn't seem reasonable to deal with the steep snow on that final push.

 {% image /cmaimages/2022/2022-02-04_12-16-42.jpg %}
-The view from Sonnwendjoch.
+The view from Sonnwendjochhaus.

 {% image /cmaimages/2022/2022-02-04_12-58-29.jpg %}
 A great couple from Kramsach.